What is Aṣṭāṅga?

 How the limbs relate

-The classical reading does not treat the eight as a strict sequence in calendar time.
-The text's claim is that the limbs support each other and that the path begins wherever the practitioner can begin — the householder who can hold the yamas but cannot sit for an hour in āsana is not disqualified from working the limbs she can work, and the disciplined sitter who has not done the ethical work will find the inner limbs ungrounded.
-What the sequence does name is a structural order of dependence.
-The yamas and niyamas are pitched as the floor: the practitioner's conduct toward what is not herself and toward herself respectively, treated as the ethical and dispositional precondition without which the technical limbs produce only technique without ground. Āsana and prāṇāyāma form the second pair: the body settled enough and the breath disciplined enough that attention has somewhere to rest.
-Pratyāhāra is the bridge between the outer and inner limbs — the moment at which the senses, no longer answering to their ordinary objects, become available for the inward turn that the last three limbs work.
-The three inner limbs — dhāraṇā, dhyāna, samādhi — are the limbs the rest of the path has been preparing.
-The Sūtras' operative claim is yogaś cittavṛtti-nirodhaḥ, that yoga is the cessation of the modifications of mind-stuff, and that those modifications still when the prior limbs have done their work; absorption is then the natural result rather than a state to be produced by effort at the inner stage alone.
+The classical reading does not treat the eight limbs as a strict sequence to follow in order.
+They are mutually supporting, and the path begins wherever the practitioner can begin.
+A householder who holds the yamas but cannot yet sit in āsana for an hour is not disqualified.
+A disciplined sitter who has neglected the ethical limbs will find the inner work ungrounded.
+The sequence names a structural order of dependence, not a timeline.
+The yamas and niyamas come first because they describe the conduct without which the technical limbs produce only technique without ground. Āsana and prāṇāyāma settle the body and breath so that attention has somewhere to rest.
+Pratyāhāra bridges outer and inner: once the senses stop answering their ordinary objects, the concentration of dhāraṇā becomes possible.
+The Sūtras' central claim is yogaś cittavṛtti-nirodhaḥ: yoga is the cessation of the modifications of mind-stuff.
+Those modifications still when the prior limbs have done their work.
+Samādhi is then the natural result, not a state produced by effort at the inner stage alone.

 Where to encounter it

-Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* is the contemporary entry into the eight-limbed framework most likely to reach the Western reader.
-The book treats the yamas, the niyamas and the inner limbs as a single working curriculum rather than as a historical text to be studied, and grounds them in the Śaiva yogic stream of southern India that runs in parallel to the Sūtra commentary tradition.
-The Inner Engineering Online course is the practice-side companion — kriyā-derived inner techniques that operate the prāṇāyāma, pratyāhāra and dhāraṇā limbs without naming them in Sanskrit.
-Sadhguru's longer-form lectures, including the talk on disability and spiritual practice and the talk on unlocking the mind's full potential, make the citta-vṛtti-nirodhaḥ claim accessible without the technical apparatus: the operative move in each case is the settling of mental activity into the steadier ground that the Sūtras call yoga in the first place.
-Paramahansa Yogananda's *Autobiography of a Yogi* carries the kriyā lineage of the early twentieth century — a householder transmission of disciplined inner technique — that treats Patañjali's eight-limbed scheme as the operating system on which its more esoteric practices run.
-The modern Western reception of the path's posture-and-breath limbs in clinical form appears in Jon Kabat-Zinn's MBSR programme: formally a Buddhist-derived curriculum, but the body-scan and breath protocols are limbs three and four of aṣṭāṅga extracted from the Indian frame and refigured as secular attention training.
+Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* is the contemporary entry into the eight-limbed framework most likely to reach a Western reader.
+It treats the yamas, niyamas, and inner limbs as a working curriculum rather than a historical text, grounded in the Śaiva yogic stream of southern India.
+The Inner Engineering Online course is the practice-side companion: kriyā-derived inner techniques that operate the prāṇāyāma, pratyāhāra, and dhāraṇā limbs without naming them in Sanskrit.
+Sadhguru's longer-form lectures, including the talk on disability and spiritual practice and the talk on unlocking the mind's full potential, make the citta-vṛtti-nirodhaḥ claim accessible without the technical apparatus.
+In each, the move is settling mental activity into the steadier ground the Sūtras call yoga.
+Paramahansa Yogananda's *Autobiography of a Yogi* carries the kriyā lineage of the early twentieth century: a householder transmission of inner technique that treats Patañjali's eight-limbed scheme as the operating system for its more esoteric practices.
+The modern Western reception of the path's posture-and-breath limbs in clinical form appears in Jon Kabat-Zinn's MBSR programme: formally a Buddhist-derived curriculum, but its body-scan and breath protocols are limbs three and four of aṣṭāṅga, extracted from the Indian frame and refigured as secular attention training.